Food Service

 • To achieve standards set by all regulatory agencies.

+Unity School is committed to providing an environment in which students can make healthy food choices that support academic success and lifelong health.
 The link between nutrition and learning is well documented.
 Healthy eating patterns are essential for students to achieve their full academic potential, full physical and mental growth, and lifelong health and well-being.
 Healthy eating increases attention, creativity, and test scores.
 It improves behavior and attendance.
 It is demonstrably linked to reduced risk for mortality and development of many chronic diseases as adults.
-Schools have a responsibility to help students and staff establish and maintain lifelong, healthy eating patterns.
-Well-planned and well-implemented school nutrition programs have been shown to positively influence students’ eating habits.
+This policy is effective during the school day.

 Meals served through the cafeteria will: